Ceiling fan wiring guide for beginners

 - Safety tip!

-- Ceiling fan wiring colours you need to know
+- Ceiling fan wiring colors you need to know

 - Wiring a ceiling fan without switches